Titanium Vs. Ceramic Curling Irons

 Quality Of The Material

-However, if the barrel of your curling iron is entirely made from ceramic, you will notice that it’s much pricier than those with a ceramic coating.
+However, if the barrel of your curling iron is entirely ceramic, you will notice it’s much pricier than those with a ceramic coating.

-In addition, how you care for your hot tools can also prolong or diminish the material of your curling irons.
-So, always use your tools as instructed by the brand.
+Also, how you care for your hot tools can prolong or diminish their lifespan — so always use your tools as instructed by the brand.

 Cost